mloumeau/GodelHashes/README.md

 # Small Warning

 The recursive file only prints out the result, the dictionary is not stored as a variable.
-When trying to return the dictionary from the recursive function, I kept getting a NoneType instead a dictionary.
+When trying to return the dictionary from the recursive function, I kept getting a NoneType instead of a dictionary.
 Despite my efforts, I couldn't find a solution.
 The way it is works, but the information cannot be maninpulated as easily as it can in the other version.